phopkinsiii/dairy4/Codesnippets.md

 ProductDetails.jsx ✅ (important to add meta based on the product’s name, category, and description)

-Checkout.jsx (less important, but still good for branding keywords)
+Checkout.jsx ✅(less important, but still good for branding keywords)

-Confirmation.jsx
+Confirmation.jsx ✅

 ✍️ Blog
 BlogPage.jsx